top of page

 - Start-up capital and support for business creation

-- Establishment of two competency centers for digital education
+- Establishment of two digital education centers

 - Health services for 400 pregnant women and mothers with young children